It formed the basis for America's Bill of Rights but what is the Magna Carta, and how did the Great Charter come to be?

 For several days, both sides’ representatives haggled over an agreement.
 The barons had arrived with a charter, the Articles of the Barons, which contained 43 clauses.
 On June 15, 1215, somewhere on the meadows of Runnymede, John reluctantly assented to the charter, which now contained 63 clauses, and became known as Magna Carta - The Great Charter.

 John’s seal was not applied to a single vellum document, but to several copies a few days later.

-How many copies were made is unknown, but probably enough for each county sheriff and all the bishops.
+How many copies were made is unknown, but probably enough for each county sheriff and all the bishops?
 The different writing styles indicate different people redacted them, which explains the minor variations in wording between copies.

-The barons, through threat of rebellion, had apparently reestablished their rights, but John was reluctant to have his royal authority constrained by a mere document.
+The barons, through the threat of rebellion, had apparently reestablished their rights, but John was reluctant to have his royal authority constrained by a mere document.
 He immediately petitioned his now papal ally to denounce Magna Carta, and in late August, a papal bull declared Magna Carta illegal.

 John’s duplicity angered the barons.
 Before Runnymede they had not wanted to supplant him; now they did.
 They chose Prince Louis of France as his replacement.
 During the winter of 1215-16, both sides prepared for war.
 John successfully besieged Rochester, while the rebels gained control of much of East Anglia.

 Read more: The story of King Edward II and his husband